DevExpress/devextreme-demos/README.md

     npm run launch-demo
     ```

-1. Choose the category, the demo that you want to launch, and the technology using the built-in CLI.
+1. Use the built-in CLI to choose the category, the demo that you want to launch, and the technology.
 1. Navigate to http://localhost:3000/.

 ### Development